Do we really say, “Tomorrow will be Friday”?

 If the student’s goal is to communicate with people in real life, it makes sense for the teacher to teach the English that people use in real life.

-This is likely to cause more problems as they progress in their studies.
+A misunderstanding at the basic level is likely to cause bigger problems as students progress in their studies.
 Students will have trouble understanding more complex grammar simply because they haven’t understood the basics.

 If a structure doesn’t fit the situation, so why lead students to believe that it does?